 Options abound for men’s attire in headshots these days.
 Business casual has become the norm.
 And yet, when it comes time for photos, we still see guys opting for a suit and tie.

 That’s because the most challenging part of preparing for a headshot is trying to figure out what to wear.
-When you’re doing your virtual headshots at home with Heroic Headshots, you have your entire wardrobe and accessories at your fingertips.
+Whether you’re doing virtual headshots at home, or you’re meeting a photographer, you have your entire wardrobe and accessories at your fingertips.

 And while there are no hard and fast rules, there are many things to consider to ensure you look your best.
 So, gentlemen, this article is for you!
 We are here to help you sort through the noise and find the perfect look for your business headshot.

 **Of course, we acknowledge people of all genders may opt for men’s attire for photos.
 When we say men’s attire, we are simply referring to what has been traditionally considered clothing for men.

 Colors & patterns in men’s attire for headshots